The (not so) Boring Family Photos

 I’ve heard many photographers share their dislike of the formal family photo time.
 It’s a non-creative time, a herding of cats, a journey in trying to work out where Aunty Carol is, oh she went to the toilet.. that’s fine, we’ll all just wait.

-Then there’s the awkward shouting from the ladder to the guy in the blue shirt to move 2 inches to the left so I can see more than half is face…
+Then there’s the awkward shouting to the guy in the blue shirt to move 2 inches to the left so I can see more than half of his face…

 But mostly the part that gets to me personally is how pained the bride & groom look.
 I can guarantee some eye-rolling and frown lines appearing and a general sore jaw feeling from all this fake smiling.

 So some photographers understandably try to convince their couples to avoid it or do a minimal amount.

 I was starting to ponder the same thing and then I went to a Film Is Not Dead workshop with a rather rad guy from Hawaii – Jonathan Calas.
 He talked about how the family photos are one of the most important photos from a wedding.
 And so my ears pricked up!

 Could he give me a reason to LOVE family photos?

 He described them as heirlooms.
 And then I imagined myself as a child looking at my parents album and staring at those family group photos.
 Looking into the faces, those long lost relatives, trying to understand how connected to them I am, visually & spiritually.
 Like clues might be there in those black and white grains…

 And when he compared that to a photo of a mason jar with some hessian around it I had to laugh.
 Like how is that photo actually meaningful to anyone in 10-50 years time?
 (Unless it’s the mason jar that nan used for preserves & the hessian from her old potato bag).
 C’mon….